phoenixbf/uVRmodel/README.md

 ![μVR Model](./Plugins/uVEd/Resources/uVR-cover-h.jpg)
 [Project Site](http://osiris.itabc.cnr.it/scenebaker/index.php/projects/uvr/)

-The μVR model (B. Fanini, CNR ISPC) combines real-walking techniques and an adaptive, game-driven, multi-scale progression to craft immersive re-contextualization 3D puzzles/applications.
-The model aims to minimize motion sickness while fully exploiting the physical tracked area.
+The μVR model (B. Fanini, CNR ISPC) combines **real-walking** techniques and an adaptive, **multi-scale** gameplay to craft immersive *re-contextualization* 3D puzzles/applications.
+The model aims to remove/minimize motion sickness while fully exploiting the physical tracked area available.
 You can find the open-access article (2018) [here on Multimodal Technologies and Interaction journal](http://www.mdpi.com/2414-4088/2/2/20).
 Here is the bibtex to cite our research project.
 ```
 @article{fanini2018uVR,
     title={A Novel Immersive VR Game Model for Recontextualization in Virtual Environments: The $\mu$VR Model},